Army Postal Service (India)

-The Army Postal Service (APS) functions as a government-operated military mail system in India.
+The Army Postal Service Corps (APS) functions as a government-operated military mail system in India.
 A primary role of Army Postal Service systems is to ensure security form of address in respect of Formations/Units/Troops deployed in Armed Forces and to ensure military mail posted between duty stations at India & Abroad are delivered by adopting security form of address (or vice versa).
 In some cases, Indian military personnel in a combat zone may post letters to the home country/ home town for free.
 Officers and men are deputed primarily from the Department of Posts on Field Service.
 Army Postal Service is the only service that enables civil service officers to work in the Armed forces as combatants.

 Activities

 Army Postal Service provides Postal facilities, Schedule Despatch Services, Remittance services, Debit Army Post Logistics, Sainik Samachar Patra Seva, Permanent Aadhaar Enrolment Centre facility to Indian Army, Indian Navy, Indian Air Force and Paramilitary forces personnel through 358 Field Post Offices established across the country.
 It also provides postal cover to Indian troops deployed with United Nations Peace Keeping Forces abroad.